webplatform/docs/apis/indexeddb/IDBCursor/delete/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Stub, Needs Review
+|Content=Compatibility Incomplete
 |Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Returns an IDBRequest object, and, in a separate thread, deletes the record at the cursor's position, without changing the cursor's position.
+{{Summary_Section|Returns an IDBRequest object and, in a separate thread, deletes the record at the cursor's position, without changing the cursor's position.
 Once the record is deleted, the cursor's value is set to null.}}
 {{API_Object_Method
 |Parameters=
 |Method_applies_to=apis/indexeddb/IDBCursor